Clitheroe: Retail

-Historically, Dawsons green grocers was a significant player in the town retail fabric, circa late sixties & early seventies.
-Batemans Boys Wear fulfilled a retail need from approx 1968-1980.
+Historically, Dawsons green grocers was a significant player in the town retail fabric, circa late sixties and early seventies.
+Batemans Boys Wear fulfilled a retail need from approx 1968–1980.

-There are numerous banks and building societies, including Lloyds Bank, Barclays, HSBC, and NatWest.
+There are numerous banks and building societies, including Skipton Building Society & HSBC.
 Clitheroe has three jewellers, with Nettletons Jewellers being on the high street.
-In November 2000, Peugeot (Perrys) opened a dealership in the town.
-Majestic Wine now occupies the site.

 In May 2007, planning permission was granted for a Homebase, although the store didn't open until April 2009.
 In April 2015, work officially started on a new development, consisting of Aldi and Pets at Home.
 In October 2015, Aldi officially opened, with Pets at Home and Vets4pets following shortly afterwards.

+In 2025 the Range opened in the former Homebase building.

 Clitheroe has five supermarkets: Booths, Tesco, Sainsbury's (including an Argos), Lidl, and Aldi.
-There is a shopping arcade known as the Swan Courtyard, and two petrol stations, run by BP and Texaco (which includes a Subway).
+There is a shopping centre known as the Swan Courtyard.
 In May 2007, when Kwik Save entered administration, its store on Station Road closed.
 In September 2008, Booths bought the site, and expanded their store, where it currently houses charity shop YMCA.

 Demographics

-At the United Kingdom Census 2011, Clitheroe civil parish had a population of 14,765.
+At the 2011 United Kingdom census, Clitheroe civil parish had a population of 14,765.
 5 electoral wards cover the same area (Salthill, Littlemoor, Edisford and Low Moor, St Mary's and Primrose).
 It has small Eastern European and Asian Populations which are both of similar sizes.

 Religion

 There are three Anglican churches: the Parish Church of St Mary Magdalene; St James' Church; St Paul's in Low Moor.
 The Roman Catholic church of St Michael and St John Church is at Lowergate and St Augustine's High School in Billington is the local Roman Catholic secondary school.

 Trinity Methodist Church is on the edge of Castle Park in Clitheroe.
 There is also a United Reformed Church in the town; the Clitheroe Community Church and a Salvation Army citadel.
-Since 2017, there is also a Quaker Meeting House.
+Since 2017, there is also a Friends meeting house.
 A former church at Lowergate was granted permission in December 2006 to become a multi faith centre, with a Muslim prayer room.
 It is open for all faiths to use the rest of the building.
 The conversion was completed in March 2014.